macvaz/mainframe_file_parser/README.md

 source .venv/bin/activate
 ```

-Additionally, using **Jupyter notebooks** is highly recommended to quick experimentation with the code.
-In the [notebooks](notebooks/) folder some working examples are available.
+Additionally, using **Jupyter notebooks** is highly recommended for quick experimentation with the code.
+Use [this notebook](notebooks/exploration.ipynb) to interactively understand how the project works.

 ## 3. CI pipelines